TautZuk/rock-paper-scissors/README.md

 # rock-paper-scissors
 Second project from The Odin Project Curriculum.
 Making Rock, Paper, Scissors game using HTML, CSS and Javascript.
-Making use of functions and loops for now.
+Game if made to work in browser console.
+Making use of functions and loops.